ricardocajo/error-monitor-ros-gazebo/README.md

-# Error Monitor using ros + gazebo
+# Error Monitor using ROS + Gazebo
-  The project contemplates a DSL (Domain Specific Language) for specifying robots' expected behavior, as well as the respective compiler that generates code to monitor these behaviors while in a gazebo simulation.
+  The project contemplates a Domain Specific Language (DSL) for specifying robots' expected behavior and the respective compiler that generates code to monitor these behaviors while in a Gazebo simulation.

 ## Table of contents
 * [Abstract](#abstract)